 The card is sent to electors registered in the National Register of Electors, at the address in the Register.
-The Register is a database of Canadians who are qualified to vote in federal elections and referendums.
+The Register is a database of Canadians who are qualified to vote in federal elections.

-We update the Register using a range of sources, including the Canada Revenue Agency, driversí licence and vital statistics agencies from Canadian provinces and territories.
-In addition, election administrators go door-to-door in neighbourhoods with high mobility.
-We also receive updates from electors themselves either online, in person, or by a mail-in form.
+We update the Register using a variety of sources, including the Canada Revenue Agency, Immigration, Refugees and Citizenship Canada, driversí licenceand vital statistics agencies from Canadian provinces and territories.
+Election workers will even go door-to-door, for example in neighbourhoods with many new residents.
+We also receive updates from electors themselves either online, in person, or through a mail-in form.

 After we mail the voter information cards, we launch advertising and information campaigns telling electors to look out for their card, and asking them to contact us if they donít get a card or if their card needs updating.